RealGaurav29/Parking-System/README.md

 There are 4 public member functions:
 1. `void parking::parkVehicle(int type)`
 This function parks a vehicle.
 It first checks if a spot for that vehicle type is available or not.
-If it is available, the vehicle is parked in it and the value of respective variable is incrememted by one.
+If it is available, the vehicle is parked in it and the value of respective variable is incremented by one.
-If parking space is not available, vehicle cannot be parked and the message is diaplayed.
+If parking space is not available, vehicle cannot be parked and the message is displayed.

 2. `int parking::available(int type)`
 This function checks whether a parking spot for a particular vehicle type is available or not and returns 1 or 0 depending on the result.